open-sauced/docs/docs/community/highlights.md

 For more examples of highlights, got to the [OpenSauced Insights feed](https://insights.opensauced.pizza/feed).

 Eager to get started?
-Check out [the Effectively Highlight section in our free "Intro to Open Source" course](https://github.com/open-sauced/intro/blob/main/06-the-secret-sauce.md#effectively-highlight-your-contributions) to learn more.
+Check out the [Effectively Highlight Your Contribution section](https://github.com/open-sauced/intro/blob/main/06-the-secret-sauce.md#effectively-highlight-your-contributions) in our free "Intro to Open Source" course to learn more.